andraugust/andraugust.github.io/quantum-3.md

 $$

-* The expected value of any spin is the same as it would be in an individual spin state.
+* The expected value of any spin measurement is the same as if the composite system were an individual spin.
 For example, for Alice:

 $$